 FAQs – USEFUL INFORMATION FOR EVERYONE

-We hope that our behaviour will be part of our witness to all those who share the Woutershof site and the staff there.
+We hope that our behaviour will be part of our witness to all those who share the de Brink site and the staff there.
 Please keep in mind how you can bless others who do not know our Lord Jesus.

 A map of the festival venue will be found here

-Arrival – delegates: For the conference you may arrive from 1.30 pm on Sunday 13th August.
+Arrival – delegates: For the conference you may arrive from 1.30 pm on Sunday 29th July.
 Upon arrival please follow the signs on the road.
-You may drive to your camping site or the building where your bunk is and unpack before taking your car back to the car park alongside de Eik.
-It will be necessary to use a pull along Trailer to transport your gear from there to Berk if you are camping there.
-Then go to registration in the building to get your name badge.
+You may drive to the entrance of your camping site or the building where your bunk is and unpack before taking your car back to the car park alongside the roadway.
+It will be necessary to use a pull along Trailer to transport your gear from there to your camping site.
+Then go to registration in the Zonnedauw building to get your name badge.

 Alcohol Please be responsible with alcohol.
 Strictly no drinking of alcoholic drinks by those under 18.

-Bookshop: This year there will be a full bookshop and some speakers may have books to sell alongside the mission stands.
+Bookshop: This year there will be a full bookshop and some speakers may have books to sell alongside the mission stands lining the main tent.

 Bunk beds: Mattress and pillow are provided.
 You must supply your own bedding including an under-sheet and pillowcase even if you have a sleeping bag.
 You will be charged for an under-sheet and pillowcase if you don’t have them.
 Bunk rooms are out-of-bounds for anyone who is not assigned to that room.
 You are responsible for keeping your own rooms and sanitary facilities clean and for ensuring that they are clean when you leave.

-Camp-site: The Woutershof site is a Scouting run youth camping complex near a Nature Reserve.
+Camp-site: The De Brink site is a Scouting run youth camping complex near a Nature Reserve.
 The site may have other groups present so please be considerate.
-We are using 2 large fields for our Tent Venues and camping.
+We are using 5 camping areas (5,6,7,8,10) and the central ‘field’ for our Tent Venues and camping.
 Those camping will be allocated to one of 3 ‘Villages’ on the site or to the bunk rooms village with a village host to help you settle in.
 There is little outdoor lighting.
 Electricity is not available outside the main buildings (e.g. for shavers and hair-dryers).
 You will need to wear suitable shoes/boots and carry torches at night.
-The campsite is bounded by public roads on both sides and the road is open to the forest.
-There are ponds around, ditches with water in them and a canal across the road from the buildings, so please make sure you know where your children are.
+The campsite is bounded by public roads on all sides and the road is open to the forest so please make sure you know where your children are.
 The roads and beyond are ‘out-of-bounds’ for all children unless they are accompanied by their parents.

-Car Parking: For safety reasons the camping sites will be car-free zones from 4 pm on Sunday until 1 pm on Friday.
-Once unloaded, you must move your car to the car parks by the site rear entrance, under the direction of the stewards.
-A disabled car parking area is available in the carpark near the main building for those unable to walk from the further away car parks during the conference.
+Car Parking: The access parks for the camping areas are limited.
+Once unloaded, you must move your car to the car parks by the roadways, under the direction of the stewards.
+A disabled car parking area is available in a carpark near the main tent for those unable to walk from the further away car parks during the conference.